koolname99/hackUTD2025/README.md

 # Personal Finance Dashboard

-A full-stack personal finance management application built for HackUTD 2025.
+A full-stack personal finance management application.
 This application provides users with comprehensive financial tracking, AI-powered assistance, and intelligent insights into their spending patterns.

 ## 🌟 Features